yosefther/network-concepts/Networking Devices/firewall.md

 # Firewall

- **firewall** is a security system designed to monitor and control incoming and outgoing network traffic based on predetermined security rules.
+**Firewall** is a security system designed to monitor and control incoming and outgoing network traffic based on predetermined security rules.
 Firewalls can be either hardware or software-based, and they are commonly used to protect networks from unauthorized access or threats.

 ## What is a Firewall?
 A firewall serves as a barrier between a trusted internal network and untrusted external networks, such as the internet.
 It monitors network traffic and can permit or block data transmissions based on a set of security rules.
 Firewalls are essential for protecting sensitive data and ensuring that only authorized traffic can enter or leave the network.